-On March 18, 2003, the Company issued \$762.3 million aggregate principal amount of general mortgage bonds composed of \$450 million principal amount of 10-year bonds with an interest rate of 5.7% and \$312.3 million principal amount of 30-year bonds with an interest rate of 6.95%.
-Proceeds were used to repay a \$150 million note payable to CenterPoint Energy that matured on April 21, 2003, to redeem approximately \$312 million aggregate principal amount of the Company's first mortgage bonds and to repay \$279 million of a \$537 million intercompany note payable to CenterPoint Energy.
+On March 18, 2003, the Company issued \$762.3 million aggregate principal amount of general mortgage bonds composed of \$450 million aggregate principal amount of 10-year bonds with an interest rate of 5.7% and \$312.3 million aggregate principal amount of 30-year bonds with an interest rate of 6.95%.
+Proceeds were used to redeem approximately \$312.3 million aggregate principal amount of the Company's first mortgage bonds and to repay \$429 million of intercompany notes payable to CenterPoint Energy.
+Proceeds from the note repayment were ultimately used by CenterPoint Energy to repay \$150 million aggregate principal amount of medium-term notes maturing on April 21, 2003 and to repay borrowings under its credit facility.